 Make routine backups of all your files on an external hard drive or use offsite backup storage.

-Do not open suspicious mail containing materials or instructing a person to visit a site.
+Please don't open suspicious mail containing materials or instructing someone to visit a site.

 Install popular antivirus protection with added anti-ransomware features.

-Overview: Also known as Trojan horses, these software applications present themselves as legitimate software but harbor malicious code within themselves.
-These have the capability of being installed into the system that the perpetrators want to infiltrate.
+Overview: Trojans Malware known as Trojan horses, these software applications present themselves as legitimate software but harbor malicious code within them.
+The perpetrators can install these into the system that they want to infiltrate.

-How It Works: In most cases, Trojans are either advertised as downloads or become attachments in phishing mails.
-Once installed, they can effectively monitor actions, extract information, and allow assailants further reach within the targeted system.
+How It Works: In most cases, Trojans are downloaded or become attachments in phishing emails.
+Once installed, they can effectively monitor actions, extract information, and allow assailants to reach further targeted systems.

 Notable Examples: Zeus, Emotet, and TrickBot